llvm/llvm-project/llvm/docs/LangRef.rst

 additional metadata such as bounds information or a temporal identifier.
 Examples include AMDGPU buffer descriptors with a 128-bit fat pointer and a 32-bit offset, or CHERI capabilities that contain bounds, permissions and an out-of-band validity bit.
-In general, these pointers cannot be re-created from just an integer value.
+In general, valid non-integral pointers cannot be created from just an integer value: while ``inttoptr`` yields a deterministic bitwise pattern, the resulting value is not guaranteed to be a valid dereferenceable pointer.

 In most cases pointers with a non-integral representation behave exactly the same as an integral pointer, the only difference is that it is not possible to